formsort/oss/packages/web-embed-api/README.md

 - `autoHeight`: Should the embedding `<iframe>` resize so that it matches the content of the currently loaded flow?

-- `style` CSS properties to be applied to the iframe container.
+- `style`: CSS properties to be applied to the iframe container.

+- `authentication.idToken`: When the Flow requires an ID token, this can be used to provide it.

 ### `loadFlow(clientLabel: string, flowLabel: string, variantLabel?: string, queryParams?: Array<[string, string]>) => void`